haacked/haacked.com/_posts/2015/2015-06-26-git-migrate.markdown

 ![new branch](https://cloud.githubusercontent.com/assets/19977/8369479/2d2f10d6-1b6f-11e5-8fe9-0a30c4b4ad27.png)

 Notice that `HEAD` still points to `master`.
-Also note that `new-branch` simply points to the same location.
+Also note that `new-branch` points to the same location.
 This is why branching is so cheap.
 A branch is just a pointer to a commit.

-Creating a branch pointing to the latest commit makes it safe for me to reset the master branch back to the state it is on the server.
+I created a branch that points to the latest commit to make it safe for me to reset the master branch back to the state it is on the server.
+I want to make sure I have an easy way to still reference the commit that the branch points to before I reset it.

 `git reset origin/master --hard`